praveensiddu/aws/bastion/README.md

 ### Create AWS Linux2 Instance usng this as cloud init
 - https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/cloud-init.sh
 > If you forgot to create the instance with user-data you can wget this file and execute it
+### Configure SSH keys
+SSH access to all other hosts should go through Bastion.
+The private key to login to other hosts should be available only on Bastion.
+The public key should be used while creating the instances.
+Copy the private key to this location
+- /home/ec2-user/.ssh/id_rsa
+- chmod 0400 /home/ec2-user/.ssh/id_rsa
 ### HAProxy
 - Make sure http and https ports are added to security group
 - Install LAMP following the instructions in https://github.com/praveensiddu/aws/tree/main/lamp
-- If you plan to run a haproxy as frontend to your apache server, define apacheserver.local in /etc/hosts with the IP address of the apache server
+- If you plan to run a haproxy as frontend to your apache server, define "apacheserver.local" in /etc/hosts with the IP address of the apache server.
+This name is used in haproxy backend configuration.
 - systemctl start haproxy
 - systemctl enable haproxy
 ### Configure TLS
 - Instructions were derived from [here](https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-centos-7)
-- Update **<yourdomain>** to point the bastion host public IP
+- Update **yourdomain** to point the bastion host public IP
 - Get new certs in /etc/haproxy/certs
   - wget https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/get-cert-letsencrypt.sh
-  - bash get-cert-letsencrypt.sh **<yourdomain>**
+  - bash get-cert-letsencrypt.sh **yourdomain**
   - At the prompts enter the following
     - (Enter 'c' to cancel): ***youremailaddress.com***
     - (A)gree/(C)ancel: ***Y***